alexpyattaev/doublezero_monitor/README.md

 ## Installation

+You can run the script from an unpriviledged user account or as root.
+Sudo access to the `nft` and `ip` commands should be granted to use this as an unpriviledged user.

 Edit the `config.py` file to configure the parameters to your liking.

-It is recommended that you run this script from the sol user account (assuming it also has access to the `doublezero` command line).
-Sudo access to the `nft` command should be granted to use this as an unpriviledged user.
-Running this in tmux/zellij is a viable way to test that the parameters are chosen correctly.
+Running this in tmux/zellij and monitoring the output is a viable way to test that the parameters are chosen correctly.

 For permanent install it is recommended to have a systemd service configured to